Meadowlarke/Bibliography/Odell2019.md

 52: _Walden Two,_ differences, alliances, politics.

--: #Z: Difference and alliances lead to politics.
-Politics arrise from any two individuals with free will.

 -: The inability for new tech to create new spaces for freedom.

 52: Utopia and the distance between image and reality.